How to Start Making Your Own Cold Brew – A Step by Step Guide

 Coffee To Water Ratio

-To give you more variety, we have varied up the coffee recipe here as well.
-Here we are using a 3.5:1.5 ratio so 3 and a half cups of water to 1 and a half cups of coffee or 375 grams.
-We feel this ratio works best is best for the coffee sock method.
-If you think differently, let us know in the comments!
+To provide a wider range of options, we have adjusted the coffee recipe here as well.
+We are using a 3.5:1.5 ratio, which translates to 3.5 cups of water to 1.5 cups of coffee, or 375 grams.
+According to the Specialty Coffee Association, maintaining the correct ratio is crucial for optimal extraction.
+We find this ratio works best for the coffee sock method.
+If you have a different preference, feel free to share in the comments!

 Method